-Through the Coronavirus Preparedness and Response Supplemental Appropriations Act, Families First Coronavirus Response Act, and the Coronavirus Aid, Relief, and Economic Security (CARES) Act, documentary filmmakers impacted by the pandemic can now apply for immediate and short-term federal relief from the US government.
+Through a series of Congressional economic stimulus packages over the course of 2020, culminating in the Economic Aid Act, documentary filmmakers impacted by the pandemic can apply for immediate and short-term federal relief from the US government.

 Please note this guide was prepared to give general advice to filmmakers and production companies.
 It should not substitute for professional advice you may need for your unique situations.
 New federal guidance is being issued regularly.
 Information provided on this page may change as the situation evolves.